JByfordRew/BlazorTransitionableRoute/README.md

 *for v1 documentation see [here](README-V1.md)*

 ## Roadmap
-1. Add 'FromType' and 'ToType' allowing custom transitions for more complex UI, for example master/detail transitions.
+1. Add a property (could be previous route data) allowing custom transitions for more complex UI, for example master/detail transitions.
 Your implementation could then be a simple registry of transition type combinations mapped to animation styles.
 1. Update demos and library to latest Blazor version.

 ## Demos